 To stay updated on events and seminars in the Career Development Office, you can do one of the following: Check the Symplicity Announcement Board, JMTV monitors, or “like” our Facebook page at Atlanta’s John Marshall Law School Career Development Office.
 You can also stop by the office anytime.
 We would love to see you!

 What should I wear to an interview?

 It is extremely important to make sure that you look your best for any interview.
 Make sure your clothes fit and are in good repair.
 Practice good hygiene, but do not wear perfume or cologne to an interview because many people are allergic to fragrances.
 For men, wear a dark suit, white dress shirt, a conservative tie and dress shoes that are in good repair.
 For women, wear a dark suit, a conservative blouse that is not too tight or revealing and close-toed dress shoes.
 Women should not wear platform shoes or shoes with a heel higher than two inches.
 Also, if women choose to wear skirt suits to interviews, they should wear pantyhose.
 If you have any questions with regard to dress, please contact the Career Development Office at extension 113.

 What is the difference between an internship and an externship?Internships and externships are considered non-classroom activities.
 You must have a cumulative grade point average of at least 2.0 to register for non-classroom credit.
 Internships are temporary work experiences that are often paid, full-time positions.
 An externship is similar to an internship in that it offers the participant practical experience in a field of study.
 However, externships are often shorter in duration and unpaid, and are offered for academic credit hours.
 At AJMLS, externship opportunities are offered during the regular academic year and during the summer session.
 Students cannot receive more than 12 credit hours for externships.
-For further information on externship opportunities, please contact the Office of Pro Bono and Experiential Learning.
+For further information on externship opportunities, please contact the Office of Experiential Learning.